PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   American Standard Code for Information Interchange -  a character encoding standard that represents text in computers and other devices.
 It uses 7 bits to encode 128 characters.

 Binary
   [Binary Code](https://en.wikipedia.org/wiki/Binary_code) is a sequence of 1's and 0's.
 Each one `1` or `0` is called a bit.
 A computer will read a specific number of bits (e.g. 64) at a time.
-Differnt sequences are differnt instructions to the CPU.
+Different sequences are different instructions to the CPU.

 Binary File
   File containing only binary code.